 Future security in payment transactions thanks to UNIFI ISO 20022 communication

 Frankfurt am Main / Magdeburg, 27.
-Februar 2020 – Currently, banks are putting major effort into translation works regarding financial transactions.
+Februar 2020 – Currently, banks are putting major effort into translation works regarding money transactions.
 National standards with different characteristics require a lot of manual work not only increasing the amount of potential errors but lowering the banks’ margins due to additional costs.
 “The ISO 20022 standard is a modern, XML-based standard for exchanging financial transactions in different business segments.
 The uniform standard accelerates transaction processes and increases the institutions’ contribution margin,“ said Dirk Vesper, Vice President Product Development at valantic.
 The software supplier is, inter alia, specialised on the demands of the financial industry and provides solutions worldwide in the sections of Electronic Trading, Payments and Transactions to leading financial institutes.
 The ISO standards are characterised by very granular data structures which support business information with a significantly higher level of detail than the previously used and very different methods.
 Consequently, automation gaps will hardly occur.

-“The pressure from regulatory requirements as well as an increasing cost pressure due to decreasing margins and the growing globalisation requires more digitalisation than what has been the state of the art in most banks,” continued Vesper.
+“The pressure from regulatory requirements as well as an increasing cost pressure due to decreasing margins and the growing globalisation requires more digitalization than what has been the state of the art in most banks,” continued Vesper.
 The current processes barely allowed a proper end-to-end processing without manual intervention in the process chains.
 Processes being required due to growing risks and regulations, such as fraud and embargo detection or complaints, can be integrated more easily and cost-effectively via the electronic process chain.
 The full advantage of ISO 20022 cannot be fully exploited until all business partners entirely use the uniform communication standard.
-The mainly used SWIFT MT standards date back to the 1970s and no longer meet the requirements of the digital payment transactions world.
+The mainly used SWIFT MT standards date back to the 1970s and no longer meet the needs of the digital payment transactions world.
 Pure conversion solutions won’t help the industry as the data quality would dilute.

 Artificial intelligence and banking of the future